Robert H. Cudmore

-I am currently a postdoc at The Johns Hopkins University in Baltimore MD, working in the lab of David Linden.
+I am currently a Research Associate at The Johns Hopkins University in Baltimore MD, working in the lab of David Linden.

 We are elucidate the micro-structural changes that occur in the brain when one exercises.
 The hypothesis is that (i) exercise changes structures in the brain, and (ii) mood and cognitive improvements after exercise will have structural engrams in the brain.